Maldev-Academy/Alphabetfuscation/README.md

 **3. Space Injection Mode:**

-If `INJECT_SPACES` is defined, the encoded iterates through the encoded shellcode and injects space characters between some alphabetical letters to reduce output uniformity and evade pattern-based detection.
+If `INJECT_SPACES` is defined, we iterate through the encoded shellcode and inject space characters between some alphabetical letters to reduce output uniformity and evade pattern-based detection.
 This mode uses:

 - `MIN_SPACE_INJECT` – Minimum number of letters to emit before a space **might** be inserted.
 - `MAX_SPACE_INJECT` – Maximum number of letters to emit before a new injection decision is made.